Are You Ready?

 Many preppers have never put in practice their knowledge and skills learned.
 They are waiting for the day of the catastrophic disaster to use what they learned a long time ago, but guess what?
 Most likely, they will not know what to do because of the pressure and stress that they are going through on the actual situation.
 Therefore it is imperative to practice as much as you can to overcome fear and overcome difficulties.
 Again, muscle memory is the key to survivability.
 React to the situation with the proper skills.
 And all base on your knowledge and practice with your family.

 Be realistic in everything you do; teach your family how important the drill is to set the family action plan in motion.
-If one day the “real McCoy” happens, then the family is going to be prepared for the worst.
+If the “real McCoy” happens, then the family will be prepared for the worst.

 I’ll strongly recommend to spare a weekend like every six months and set a practice scenario with your whole family at home.
 On that weekend, set an action plan for one or two days and begin the exercise by shooting down the power in the house.
 Simulate a geomagnetic storm that took out the power grid in your area, and now your city is without power for weeks or months.
 Be realistic in everything you do; teach your family how important the drill is to set the family action plan in motion.
 If one day the “real McCoy” happens, then the family is going to be prepared for the worst.

 When I said “be realistic,” I mean to go all the way folks.
 So if you are going to do this for 24 hours, then it is 24 hours of complete chaos.
-Do not use any of your appliances; remember that they don’t work.
+Please do not use any of your appliances; remember that they don’t work.
 No fans, no a/c, no heater.
 Cook outdoors.
 The city water system is not working since the pumps are electrical, so you don’t have any water in the pipes, not even in the toilets.
 Do this training as real as it can get.
 If possible, do it for 48 hours.
 It could be stressful but fun too.
-You will be amazed by all the things that you and your family will learn from the exercise, and the feeling of accomplishment once is finished.
-Later, sit all down and revise the whole training exercise.
-Share comments.
-What went right, and what went wrong?
-What can get improve for the next training?
-Once again, practice will always overcome fear and difficulties and create that muscle memory that will save your lives

 Last But Not Least